TradingLabXYZ/Docs/Whitepaper/README.md

 In a really conservative scenario this amount will double within years, thanks to capital injection of institutional investors as well as amatorial investors, both attracted by the idea of quick gains as well as the feeling of pioneering a whole new industry.

+## Vision
+Creation of a never ending user experience in which crypto passionates can learn and earn from each other.
+Thanks to the power of blockchain technology it is possibile to create sophysticated yet simple financial transactions between users, and between users and TradingLab.

 ## Description of the market and the problem
 TradingLab has identified two key stakeholders playing an important role into the crypto economy: experienced traders and new entry traders.
 In this document we will define the former as *influencers*, while the latter as *subscribers*.